 - Allows one or more agents within a real estate firm to be appointed as a designated seller’s or buyer’s agent.
 William Raveis Vermont Properties works as a team to provide you with continual representation

-- Other agents within the firm may represent other buyers in the transaction with informed consent of each client
+- Other agents within the firm may represent other buyers in the transaction with the informed consent of each client

 - Designated Agency does not change the way each agent works with their client